Frequently Asked Questions

 No. There is no obligation to register.
-However, to be eligible to recover statutory damages and/or attorneys’ fees, the new section 1401(e)(5) typically requires that rights owners file schedules listing their pre-1972 sound recordings with the Copyright Office (an interim rule recently established the Office’s filing requirements).
+However, to be eligible to recover statutory damages and/or attorneys’ fees, the new section 1401(e)(5) typically requires that rights owners file schedules listing their pre-1972 sound recordings with the Copyright Office (a rule recently established the Office’s filing requirements).
 This requirement takes the place of a formal registration requirement that normally applies to claims involving statutory damages.
-Rights owners filing these schedules must include the name of the rights owner, title, and featured artist for each recording listed.
-The interim rule also establishes how individuals may request timely notification of when rights owners file such schedules with the Office.
-Note that in cases where a transmitting entity has filed a valid and timely notice of contact information, a rights owner may be eligible to obtain statutory damages and/or attorneys’ fees only after sending the transmitting entity a notice stating that it is not legally authorized to use the pre-1972 sound recording, and identifying the pre-1972 sound recording in a schedule conforming to the requirements set forth in the interim rule.
+Rights owners filing these schedules must include the rights owner’s name, the sound recording title, featured artist, and, if known and practicable, the International Standard Recording Code (“ISRC”).
+The rule also establishes how individuals may request timely notification of when rights owners file such schedules with the Office.
+Note that in cases where a transmitting entity has filed a valid and timely notice of contact information, a rights owner may be eligible to obtain statutory damages and/or attorneys’ fees only after sending the transmitting entity a notice stating that it is not legally authorized to use the pre-1972 sound recording, and identifying the pre-1972 sound recording in a schedule conforming to the requirements set forth in the rule.

 What is the noncommercial use exception for pre-1972 sound recordings?